Our A Level STEM students are the coders, engineers, scientists, medics and designers of tomorrow.

 - Textile clubs, visiting speakers and design museum visits

 - St Mary's Fashion Show

-We also offer scholarships to individuals who demonstrate excellence in Textiles, STEM, and Design and Enterprise.
+We also offer scholarships to individuals who demonstrate excellence in STEM subjects.

 Inspired by Cambridge